d0ngeun/d0ngeun.github.io/README.md

 ### College:
 journals on my time as a undergrad

-## Meta information on the code in particular:
-## Technologies:
+### About the code:
+Technologies used:
-Svelte, Javascript, Typescript, Mdsvex
+- Svelte, Javascript, Typescript, Mdsvex, Node
-## Features:
+Features:
-- Dynamic slug routing
+- Dynamic slug routing, markdown support
-- Markdown posts
-## Roadmap:
+Potential new additions:
-- Latex support
+- Latex support, expanded md->html rendering components
-- lists